Skip to content

 C3mmUnit

-Close the spreadsheet when done (click the Close button).
+Ctrl+S to Save the spreadsheet and then Close it when done (click the Close button).

 Your parameter foundation is ready!